cmharlow/rialto-wiki/AWS-DLSS-Dev-Env-Setup.md

 As for the permissions on that shared DevelopersRole within `sul-dlss-development` environment - its meant to be open for development usage, but its not entirely open yet.
 You can see here an example PR for adding permissions to the role: https://github.com/sul-dlss/terraform-aws/pull/45

-Some things Ops can give blanket access to (i.e. `neptune:*`) but other things they can't (i.e. `iam` or the user management stuff).
-For things like `iam`, we're trying to add specific permissions as we run into them, and in the PR, mention what exactly we were trying to do when hitting the block (so Ops can adequately decide if to grant full development environment permissions for that scenario).
+Usually Ops can give blanket access to resources (i.e. `neptune:*`), but there may be things where they only wish to give access to specific operations for that research (such as read but not write).
+In the PR, mention what exactly we were trying to do when hitting the block so Ops can adequately decide if to grant full development environment permissions for that scenario.

 For anything else you run into or errors that aren't a clear permissions PR, put them on the Ops channel in Slack so they can know and multiple people can follow along with fixing.